RoosterDragon/Desktop-Ponies/Content/readme.txt

 -New/updated art:

 -New Gilda by bot-chan
--Rocking Chair for Granny Smith by bot-chan
+-Rocking Chair for Granny Smith by Bot-chan
 -Berry Punch sitting by vulcan539
 -Derpy sitting by vulcan539
 -Updated Pinkie by DeathPony